Skip to main content

 • Supplying the bathrooms and offices

-Small churches might employ an all-in-one handyman, but larger churches may need to consider an expanded team with a dedicated Facilities Manager
+Small churches might employ an all-in-one handyman, but larger churches may need to consider an expanded team with a dedicated facilities manager.
+In addition to regular staff members, you might need specialists who you can call in occasionally.

 Church projects are varied but include: